-3.5.1 A Comprehensive Development Review may be completed prior to consideration of an application by Council by any person proposing to rezone land to a multi-parcel (greater than 4 parcels) country residential Zoning District, or any other multi-parcel commercial or industrial land use at the discretion of Council.
+3.5.1 A Comprehensive Development Review shall be completed prior to consideration of an application by Council by any person proposing to rezone land to a multi-parcel (greater than 4 parcels) country residential Zoning District, or any other multi-parcel commercial or industrial land use at the discretion of Council.
 The purpose of this review is to identify and address social, environmental, health and economic issues and to encourage the development of high quality residential, commercial, and industrial developments.
-The scope and required detail of the

-Comprehensive Development Review will be based on the scale and location of the proposed development, and address the following: $\underline{\text{Bylaw No. 02} - 19}$
+The scope and required detail of the Comprehensive Development Review will be based on the scale and location of the proposed development, and address the following: